Rule Change: Completed

 On 9 May 2025, the AEMC received a rule change request from the Justice and Equity Centre (JEC) to amend the NGR and NERR to create a new regulatory framework for gas disconnections and abolishment.

 On 12 June 2025, the AEMC initiated joint consultation on JEC’s rule change request and Energy Consumers Australia’s (ECA) rule change request on gas connections.
-We received 27 submissions, which can be found here.
+We received 27 submissions, which can be found below.

 Following initial consultation, the AEMC extended the time to make a draft determination on the JEC rule change request.
+The Commission published a drat determination on 30 October 2025 and submissions closed on 15 January 2026.
+We received 27 submissions.

 View less